pivotal-cf/om/docs/download-product/README.md

   --var, -v                        string (variadic)  load variable from the command line.
 Format: VAR=VAL --vars-env, OM_VARS_ENV          string (variadic)  load variables from environment variables matching the provided prefix (e.g.: 'MY' to load MY_var=value)
-  --vars-file, -l                  string (variadic)  load variables from a YAML file
+  --vars-file, -l                  string (variadic)  load variables from a YAML file CACHE_CLEANUP                    string             Delete everything except the latest artifact in output-dir and stemcell-output-dir, set to 'I acknowledge this will delete files in the output directories' to accept these terms

 Global Flags:
   --ca-cert, OM_CA_CERT                                  string  OpsManager CA certificate path or value